Last Updated on February 17, 2022 by Mark Ferguson

 Deciding to become an REO and HUD listing agent was not easy for me, but it was one of the best decisions I ever made.
 Before I was an REO agent, I struggled to find my niche in real estate.
 I did not like showing houses and calling people I did not know.
 Selling REO properties for banks provided me with a way to make money selling houses without cold calling people or even showing houses to buyers.
 I created a steady stream of business listing services from banks, and I eventually began listing HUD homes as well.

 I have sold over 500 houses over a three-year period thanks in most part to REO and HUD listings.
 I was able to hire an assistant, and then I hired another assistant, and my career took off.
-I now own a real estate brokerage (Blue Steel Real Estate), own 20 rental properties, and complete 15-30 fix and flips a year.
+I now own a real estate brokerage (Blue Steel Real Estate), own 182k sqft of rental properties, and complete 15-30 fix and flips a year.
 There is no way I could do all of this without finding my niche in real estate through listing REO and HUD homes.

 How hard is it to become an REO or HUD listing agent?

 Becoming an REO listing agent takes time and hard work; it will not happen overnight…or in one month…or maybe even a within year.
 It took me about six months to start getting REO listings after I first decided to go after the business.
 It took me about two years to get enough listings to know I had found my niche and could focus my career on REO.
 Not only does it take time to become an REO agent, but it also takes work.
 You have to be willing to handle rejection because this is a very competitive field.
 You have to be persistent. and it will cost money to get started.
 The key to being successful as an REO agent is networking, going after the right companies, and not giving up.